• Skip to main content

 • Pelvic Floor & Core

-Waking Up at Night to Pee After 40 — Why It Happens | Sunny Side Soul
+Waking Up at Night to Pee After 40 — Why It Happens

 If this has become your normal since turning 40, you’re not alone and it’s not random.
+Understanding why waking up at night to pee gets worse after 40 starts with knowing what’s actually driving it.

 There’s a specific reason waking up at night to pee gets worse in midlife that most women never hear about — and it goes far beyond how much you drink before bed.